-Where there are particular compliance measurements, such as those required by the Data Protection Act 1998 UK GDPR, DPA 2018, and the Freedom of Information Act 2000 and Environmental Information Regulations 2004, these are detailed in the Council's relevant Policies.
+Where there are particular compliance measurements, such as those required by the UK GDPR, DPA 2018, Freedom of Information Act 2000 and Environmental Information Regulations 2004, these are detailed in the Council's relevant Policies.

 All Policies relating to information management will be subject to scrutiny by the Corporate Policy and Resources Committee.